Tipser/slate/source/includes/_tipser-elements.md

 </ModularCheckout.Confirmed>
 ```

-This will guarantee that the `CheckoutOrderConfirmation` module is only displayed if the current checkout status is `confirmed`, that is,
+This will guarantee that the `CheckoutOrderConfirmation` module is only displayed if the current checkout status is `confirmed`,
 that is, that the payment has been successfully processed.

 Properties: